importriri/arch-hypervisor-lab/README.md

 # Arch Linux Hypervisor Lab

 A step-by-step guide to building a GPU passthrough hypervisor on a laptop — from a clean Arch Linux install to a fully isolated four-domain lab.
-Config files, boot profiles and documented bug fixes added progressively."
+Config files, boot profiles and documented bug fixes added progressively.

 ---